A whole region, not one town

 Cape Cod dunes and beach scene

-The beach strategy changes the whole region
+The beaches shape the whole region

 Bay-side calm, Atlantic surf, national seashore dunes, and family beach days all pull the trip in different directions.
 That is exactly why the right route matters here.